-An island of witchcraft, healing, spiritual rituals, and…. beaches.
-Siquijor is truly a one of a kind island.
+Siquijor is an island of witchcraft, healing, spiritual rituals, and beaches.
+This island is truly one of a kind island.

-For centuries, the indigenous people on this tiny island off the coast of Bohol have been living in the mountains where they brew and concoct special potions to cure physical ailments, treat emotional scars, and to dispel evil spirits.
+For centuries, the indigenous people on Siquijor island off the coast of Bohol have been living in the mountains where they brew and concoct special potions to cure physical ailments, treat emotional scars, and to dispel evil spirits.

 Unless you need an exorcism, however, you might be more interested to know what kind of adventures this island has in store for you.

 As with most islands in the Visayas, Siquijor is a vacationer’s paradise with white sand beaches, turquoise water, mysterious caves, incredible reefs, sublime snorkel spots, and gorgeous guesthouses.
 With one of the highest literacy rates in the country, you can expect lots of friendly locals who are eager to speak English with you.

 To get there, catch a ferryboat from Dumaguete or Tagbilaran that will take you to the Siquijor port where you’ll be able to catch a tricycle into town.

 1. Visiting Old Enchanted Balete Tree and take a selfie.

 The Balete tree belongs to the family of fig trees (from the genus Ficus).

 There are several species, about 10 of 800 are found in the Philippines.

 The Balete tree is also known as the banyan in other parts of the world.